 - 85% of your concessional contributions, and - your concessional contributions cap for the financial year.

-Note that contributions made towards your defined benefit cannot be split.
+Please note: - contributions made towards your defined benefit cannot be split - your spouse must not be retired and have reached age 60, or be over 65 years.